apache/ozone-site/CONTRIBUTING.md

 # Apache Ozone Website Contribution Guide

-Ozone is an Apache project.
+The Apache Ozone is a top-level Apache project and is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 The bug tracking system for Ozone and its website is under the [Apache Jira project named HDDS](https://issues.apache.org/jira/projects/HDDS/).

-This document summarize the contribution process.
+This document summarizes the contribution process.

 ## What Can I Contribute?